 This site is inactive as of February 2020.
 For updated information on an initiative's work, please refer to their own website as listed in their contact details.

-Local organisations such as National Red Cross and Red Crescent Societies and national NGOs are among the first responders to disasters and outbreaks of violence.
-The recent Global Humanitarian Assistance report stated however that a mere 0.4% of humanitarian aid is channelled directly to national NGOs and Civil Society organisations.
+Local and national civil society organisations are among the first responders to disasters and outbreaks of violence.
+The recent Global Humanitarian Assistance report stated however that a mere 0.4% of humanitarian aid is channeled directly to national NGOs and Civil Society organisations.

-The Charter for Change is an initiative that aims to shift the way the humanitarian system operates to enable southern-based national actors to play an increased and more prominent role in humanitarian response.
+The Charter for Change is an initiative that aims to transform the way the humanitarian system operates to enable local and national actors to play an increased and more prominent role in humanitarian response.

-International NGOs are encouraged to play an active part in this shift towards a more locally-driven humanitarian system by changing the way that they work.
+International NGOs are encouraged to play an active part in this transformation towards a more locally-driven humanitarian system by changing the way that they work.
 The 8-point Charter for Change outlines a number of commitments intended to strengthen the capacity of local actors, increase transparency within the sector and emphasise the importance of national actors in humanitarian response.
-Alongside advocacy to governments which are humanitarian donors, those signed up to the charter have committed that by May 2018, two years after the World Humanitarian Summit, they will pass on at least 20% of their own humanitarian funding directly to southern-based NGOs.
+Alongside advocacy to governments which are humanitarian donors, those signed up to the charter have committed that by 2020, they will pass on at least 25% of their own humanitarian funding directly to local and national NGOs.